-When renovating their floors, more and more homeowners are starting to choose laminate floors over other materials like tile or hardwood.
-Laminate flooring is durable and scratch-resistant, available in a variety of colors and designs.
-This beautiful material resembles real hardwood but can be purchased at an affordable price.
+When renovating their floors, more and more homeowners are starting to choose laminate floors over materials like tile or hardwood.
+Laminate flooring is durable, scratch-resistant, and available in a variety of colors and designs.
+It’s also easy to install laminate flooring on your own, which can help you save money versus hiring contractors.
+Check out our laminate flooring guide for tips on maintenance and best practices.

 If you prefer to lay your flooring yourself, keep reading to discover our secrets for a successful DIY laminate flooring install.
 Learn the materials and equipment required, and see our step-by-step guide for installation.